DavidkodiCS/Trippy-Mako/Trippy-Mako/proposal/proposal.md

 The main difference between our product and the combination of Tailscale and Wireguard is that we are very explicitly not using VPNs.
 The need from our customer is to create the desired features of our tool using a TURN server as an intermediary between the client and peer.
 We did get some inspiration from Tailscale since it provides the user with an interactive shell to the various peers that are associated with the client.
 We plan on accomplishing this same task through a TURN server, which is not a conventional use of TURN but one that is possible.

-**Discovery Insights**  [X] [X] [X]

-Our research highlights two primary objectives: implementing the TURN/STUN protocols per RFCs using Python networking libraries such as `dpkt` and `scapy`, and integrating secure authentication.
-We will explore TLS and certification processes, ensuring our solution is as seamless as tools like Metasploit.

 ### Similar Libraries

 [Coturn](https://github.com/coturn/coturn)